uport-project/veramo-website/docs/react_tutorials/react_setup_resolver.md

 sidebar_label: Setup & Resolver
 ---

 Veramo core runs natively in the browser.
 The plugins you use also need to be browser compatible.
-This guide will set up a DID resolver to work in a standard [Create React App](https://create-react-app.dev/) setup.
+This guide will set up a DID resolver to work in an application created with [Create React App](https://create-react-app.dev/) but uses [CRACO](https://craco.js.org/) to allow use of babel config required for ESM.
 It is possible to add your own identity, key management, and storage plugins that are browser compatible.

 #### Note